 This is a pretty versatile recipe that you can change up according to you favorite flavors.

-- Adding ¼ cup of chopped pecans or walnuts is a great addition to this pear banana bread and will give it a little crunch.
+- Adding ¼ cup of chopped pecans or walnuts is a great addition to this vegan pear banana bread and will give it a little crunch.

 - Adding ⅓ cup of dark chocolate chips is a tasty way to make this bread into more of a dessert.

-2. For best results, line the loaf pan with parchment paper for easy removal.
+Step 1: Start by preheating the oven to 350 degrees.
+For best results, line the loaf pan with parchment paper so you can get the bread out easier.
 You can also coat with non-stick oil spray.

-3. In a large bowl, mash up the extra ripe bananas with a fork.
+Step 2: In a large bowl, mash up the extra ripe bananas with a fork.
 It doesn't need to be perfectly smooth, but don't leave any large chunks in it.
+Add the sugar, vanilla extract, and vegetable oil to the mashed bananas and mix very well.

-7. Using a spatula or a wooden spoon, fold in the overripe pears.
+Step 3: Next mix the white flour, baking soda, nutmeg and salt into the banana mixture until combined.
+Don't over-mix the batter.
+Using a spatula or a wooden spoon, fold in the overripe pears.

-8. Spoon the batter into the prepared loaf tin.
+Step 4: Spoon the batter into the prepared loaf tin.
 Smooth out the top and place in the preheated oven.

-10. Let the bread rest in the pan for at least 15 minutes before removing it.
+Step 6: Let the bread rest in the pan for at least 15 minutes before removing it.
 Let cool on a wire rack, slice and serve.

-Storage Tips
+Expert Tips

 Store leftovers in an airtight container at room temperature.
 For best texture, eat within 3 days.
 You can reheat individual slices in the oven for a few minutes as well.

 This bread freezes well.
 Place the cooled bread in a freezer safe bag, squeezing out as much air as possible.
 For easier portions, cut the bread in slices first.
 You can freeze this bread for up to 3 months for best results.
+Thaw overnight in the fridge before using.

 More Vegan Bread Recipes